cloudfoundry/cf-mysql-release/docs/arbitrator.md

 ### Upgrading to 2-node-plus-arbitrator from already existing 3-node deployment

-If you already have a 3-node deployment of CF MySQL (e.g. v25), follow the below steps to upgrade to the new configuration as a rolling deploy:
+If you already have a 3-node deployment of CF MySQL (e.g. v25), follow the below steps to upgrade to the new configuration as a rolling deploy (the commands below apply to testing on a bosh-lite deployment.
+For other environments, the same steps are to be followed, except that stubs are different, as explained in the README linked above.).

 1. Generate a 3 node + arbitrator manifest: `./scripts/generate-deployment-manifest -c /tmp/bosh-lite-cf-manifest.yml -p manifest-generation/bosh-lite-stubs/property-overrides.yml -i manifest-generation/bosh-lite-stubs/iaas-settings.yml -n manifest-generation/examples/upgrade-to-arbitrator/deploy-arbitrator/instance-count-overrides.yml > <manifest export path>.yml`
 1. `bosh deployment <manifest export path>.yml`